Raja Rani (1956 film): Plot

 Rani is the only daughter of an impoverished, visually challenged man.
-Her hunt for a job ends when she is engaged as a box office window ticket vendor at a drama company by its owner Babu.
+Babu, a drama company owner, hires her as a box office window ticket vendor.
 During a play, some gangsters rob Rani of the day's collection, drug her and escape with the booty.
 The evil-minded Babu who turns up later tries to take advantage of Rani's condition.
 However, she escapes from him and jumps into a car, falling unconscious in the rear seat.

 Raja is the owner of an electrical goods company with a passion for theatre and is the lead player in Babu's drama troupe.
 Unaware of the turn of events, Raja reaches home.
-He is surprised to find a girl in his car.
+He is surprised to find a girl in the backseat.
 Then he comes across a news item that a rich man's daughter named Leela has run away from home.
 He thinks the girl in the car is Leela.
 Pretending to be Leela, Rani starts acting in the drama troupe.
 The two fall in love.
-Raja then launches his own drama company and stages Socrates, playing the title character.
+Raja then launches his own drama company and stages a play about Socrates, playing the title character.
 Babu tries to wreck the love of Raja and Rani, and so adds real poison to the drink to be given to Raja in the scene that has Socrates drinking poison.
 How the lovers get united forms the rest of the film.